 - opportunities to access training, resources and other activities

-Most of all, being a network member of the Consortium adds your voice to defending and protecting human rights in Scotland.
+Most of all, being a network member of the Consortium adds your voice to defending and promoting human rights in Scotland.

 As a network member, you can expect the following from us: